-Some restaurateurs spend years cultivating their business’s reputation in hopes of someday being dubbed “the best,” but there’s one, who runs a Chinese restaurant in Downtown Montreal, who’d just rather not oversell it.
-The unvarnished commentary of dishes on restaurant Aunt Dai’s menu, written by the owner, who has requested to be referred to by his last name, Fei, has become the subject of a viral tweet that as of this morning has garnered 65,500 likes.
+Some restaurateurs spend years cultivating their business’s reputation in hopes of someday being dubbed “the best,” but there’s one who runs a Chinese restaurant in Downtown Montreal who’d rather not oversell it.
+The unvarnished commentary of dishes on restaurant Aunt Dai’s menu, written by the owner, who has requested to be referred to by his last name, Fei, has become the subject of a viral tweet that, as of this morning, has garnered 65,500 likes.

 The tweet, posted on Sunday evening, shows screenshots of the owner’s attempt to temper diners’ expectations in descriptions of the restaurant’s orange beef (“Comparing to our General Tao Chicken, this one is not THAT good.”), cumin beef (“We used to have the beef pieces on small sticks but several customers cut their lips by it, thinking it was some hard ingredient”), and sweet and spicy pork strips (“Since I have so high exceptions on this dish, I am not a huge fan for our version to be honest.”)